Haley1203/Shark-Attacks-Time-Series/README.md

 ## Introduction

-This analysis explores Shark Attack incidents which is crucial for understanding the dynamics and risks associated with these events.
-This report provides insight into public datasets on global shark attacks, sourced from the OpenDatasoft Website.
+This analysis explores Shark Attack incidents, understanding the dynamics and risks associated with these events.
+This report provides insight into public a dataset on global shark attacks, sourced from the OpenDatasoft Website.
 The dataset offers a variety of variables, including the dates of attacks, types of attacks, locations, activities of the individuals involved, their sex, and the fatality outcomes.

+## Executive Summary

+The primary objective of this project is to uncover patterns and trends in shark attacks over time and to forecast the expected number of incidents over the next five years.
+These insights aim to support regions that frequently experience shark attacks by informing preventative strategies and resource planning.

+The analysis employs univariate time series modelling using the ARIMA algorithm.
+Data was sourced from OpenDataSoft, transformed using Power Query in Excel, and analysed in Power BI and Databricks, with Python as the primary programming language.
+Key steps included data cleaning, handling missing values, and ensuring consistency across variables.

+The focus was on annual shark attack volumes, with statistical techniques applied to ensure stationarity and model accuracy.
+Forecasts were evaluated using metrics such as Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE), demonstrating a reliable predictive model.
+This project highlights the importance of data quality, model validation, and the practical value of time series forecasting in public safety and environmental analytics.

 ## Data